Self-control or self-discipline is vital to our success.

 This could be family, creativity or anything really, as long as it’s a core belief of yours.

-When participants in one study did this, their self-control was replenished (the study is described here: self-affirmation in self-control).
+When participants in one study did this, their self-control was replenished (the study is described in this article on positive affirmations).

 Thinking about core values can help top-up your self-control when it’s been depleted.

 10. Think abstract for self-discipline

 Part of the reason self-affirmations work is that they make us think in the abstract.

 And abstract thinking has been shown to boost self-control.

 We are more likely to think abstract if we think about the reasons why we’re doing something, rather than just how we’re doing it.

 Busyness gives people a sense of self-importance, which causes them to make better lifestyle choices.

 Busy people often choose healthier food, save more for retirement and do more exercise, the experiments demonstrated.

 Being grateful helps to increase self-control and reduce impulsive behaviours, research finds.